 (Listed roughly going north to south in Seattle)

-Washington Park Arboretum, Azalea Way near the Graham Visitors Center, 2300 Arboretum Drive E, Seattle, WA 98112 (Google map).
+Washington Park Arboretum, Azalea Way near the Graham Visitors Center, 2300 Arboretum Drive E, Seattle, WA 98112.
 Withing the 230-acre park are flowering cherry trees along with barberry, camellia, halesia, maple, madrona, magnolia, rhododendron, and serviceberry.
 The visitor’s center is closed during the COVID-19 pandemic.

 Other upcoming garden tours